-At December 31, 2021, Toronto Hydro had approximately 1,190 employees.
-Included in Toronto Hydro's employees are 515 members of bargaining units represented by PWU and 70 professional engineers and 68 IT professionals represented by the Society of United Professionals.
-The Society of United Professionals was certified as the bargaining agent for IT professionals at Toronto Hydro on November 21, 2018.
-On November 9, 2020, Society of United Professionals First Collective Agreement with IT professionals was awarded a two-year collective agreement beginning January 1, 2019 and expiring December 31, 2020.
-Collective bargaining between Toronto Hydro and Society of United Professionals for IT professionals commenced in March 2022.

-On February 3, 2021, the Society of United Professionals ratified a four-year collective agreement for Toronto Hydro's professional engineers beginning January 1, 2021 and expiring December 31, 2023.
-On May 24, 2018, the PWU ratified collective agreements governing inside and outside employees for a four-year period beginning February 1, 2018 and expiring January 31, 2022.
-The parties commenced bargaining for the new collective agreement in January 2022.
+At December 31, 2022, Toronto Hydro had approximately 1,245 employees.
+Included in Toronto Hydro's employees are 517 members of bargaining units represented by PWU and 79 professional engineers and 70 IT professionals represented by the Society of United Professionals.
+The Society of United Professionals Engineers Collective Agreement covers a four-year period, from January 1, 2020 and expiring December 31, 2023.
+On June 9, 2022, the PWU ratified collective agreements governing inside and outside employees for a five-year period beginning February 1, 2022 and expiring January 31, 2027.
+On October 7, 2022, the IT professionals ratified a five-year collective agreement for a period beginning January 1, 2021 and expiring December 31, 2025.

 Full time employees of Toronto Hydro are required to participate in the OMERS pension plan.
-Both participating employers and participating employees are required to make equal plan contributions based on participating employees' eligible contributory earnings.
+Both participating employees and participating employees are required to make equal plan contributions based on participating employees' eligible contributory earnings.
+Optional participation has been expanded by OMERS to all fixed term contract employees, including students of Toronto Hydro.
 Plan benefits are determined based on a formula that considers the highest 5-year average contributory earnings and the number of years of service.
 The pension benefits at retirement are indexed to increases in the Consumer Price Index, subject to an annual maximum of 6%.
 Any increase in the Consumer Price Index above 6% per year is carried forward for later years.
 All obligations to make payments to retirees under the OMERS pension plan are the responsibility of OMERS.